23 Top-Rated Beaches in the US

 Siesta Key Beach has been voted time and again as one of the country's best beaches to visit.
 Clear blue water is highlighted by the type of turquoise that screams relaxation at this beautiful Sarasota spot.

-Siesta Key is home to three beaches.
+Siesta Key is home to several beautiful beaches.
 The most popular is aptly named Siesta Key Beach, which is sometimes referred to as Siesta Beach or Siesta Key Public Beach.
 A beautiful gem, this tourist hot spot boasts two concession stands, year-round lifeguards, and facilities to make it easy to stay all day.

 Powdery, white quartz sand beckons beachgoers to spread out and spend the day.
 Being shallow for a long way from shore, this is a perfect beach for families.
 Plus, the quartz sand stays cool (unlike its coral-based cousin), which means little (and big) feet will stay protected from the sun's intense heat.